blockbridge/blockbridge-docker-volume/README.md

 cd blockbridge-docker-volume
 ````

+The volume driver is available to run directly from the Docker hub registry.
+The script to run the driver is included here.

 ## Driver Configuration

-The volume driver needs to be configured with an API backend host, and a `system` API token.
+The volume driver needs to be configured with a Blockbridge API backend host, and a `system` API token.

 If using the Blockbridge simulator container, retrieve the IP address and API
 key from the management node: